-Luckily, my extended family looked after my younger brother and me while my father was unemployed and mother deceased.
+Luckily, my extended family looked after my younger brother and me while my father was unemployed and my mother was deceased.
 I will always be grateful to them for their support.

-His tale of perseverance served to empower and motivate me not only to give my best in studies but also to become a ‘Chartered Accountant’.
-(I also need to mention that math and accounting were my favourite subjects, so CA made sense!)
+His tale of perseverance served to empower and motivate me not only to give my best in my studies but also to become a ‘Chartered Accountant’.
+(I also need to mention that math and accounting were my favorite subjects, so CA made sense!)

 From that day on, I had made up my mind to, work ‘extremely hard’ towards my studies and become a CA… I finally found my career path.

 Not able to register for university due to lack of funds

 In 1995, when I was in grade 12, our maths teacher left the school at the end of term one, and we were without a teacher until the third term.